devdatalab/paper-anr-mobility-india/README.md

 The primary data source for this project is the [India Human Development Survey II](https://ihds.umd.edu/data/ihds-2).
 The replication data repo includes some files from IHDS; visit the [IHDS site](https://ihds.umd.edu/data/ihds-2) for more information and data from IHDS.
 The data are open to the public.
 All data sources used in the paper are available in the paper's data packet.
 Ancillary analyses use data from NSS 68 and the U.S. Census.

+The authors have legitimate access to and permission to use the data used in this manuscript.
+The data for the project have been deposited into openICPSR (openicpsr-184504).

 ## Dataset list

 | Data file    | Source               | Provided                        |